RakhithJK/spyder-ide-spyder-wiki/Home.md

 into the code base.

 ## Spyder Enhancement Proposals (SEPs)
 This section of the proposals under work for future releases.
 This should help to polish details before the actual implementation takes place.
-Some of this discussions could take place live on via [Gitter](https://gitter.im/)
+Some of these discussions can take place over the issue tracker or live via [Gitter](https://gitter.im/).

 [[SEPs: Spyder Enhancement Proposals]]